 Foreign-source investment income from an EU/EEA subsidiary may not be attributable, provided that the subsidiary conducts commercial activities.

 Losses – Losses may be carried forward indefinitely and may be carried back 1 year.
 Losses may be offset against profits up to EUR 1m without restriction.
 Profits exceeding EUR 1M may be offset by 60%.

 Inventory – Inventory may be valued at lower cost, market selling value, or replacement price.
 Last in First Out (LIFO) is allowed.
 First in First Out (FIFO) is usually not allowed for tax purposes.

 Anti-avoidance rules – Transactions between related entities must be conducted at arm’s length following the OECD’s principles and they must be properly documented.
 An exit tax may be imposed on the profit potential that is deemed to be transferred, based on the discounted cash flow value of the subsidiary before and after the restructuring.

 There are no thin capitalization rules.
-However, interest expenses may be deductible up to 30% of taxable income before net interest expense, regular depreciation and amortization (EBITDA).
+However, interest expenses may be deductible up to 30% of taxable income before net interest expense, regular depreciation, and amortization (EBITDA).
 The difference between 30% of the EBITDA and the net interest expense may be carried forward and used in the following five years.
-This limitation does not apply if the interest burden is less than EUR 3M, the taxpayer is not a part of group of companies and the equity ratio of the German borrower does not fall short by more than two percentage points of the worldwide group’s equity ratio.
+This limitation does not apply if the interest burden is less than EUR 3M, the taxpayer is not a part of the group of companies and the equity ratio of the German borrower does not fall short by more than two percentage points of the worldwide group’s equity ratio.

-There are also controlled foreign company rules, passive income from subsidiaries subject to an effective tax rate of less than 25% may be attributed to the German shareholder, if the German shareholder holds more than 50% of the subsidiary.
+There are also controlled foreign company rules, passive income from subsidiaries subject to an effective tax rate of less than 25% may be attributed to the German shareholder if the German shareholder holds more than 50% of the subsidiary.